volumide/node-noteapp/README.md

 ```
 clone the repo
 npm install
-run localhost:3000 in your poost man to consume the
+run localhost:3000 in your postman to consume the

 ```